jakubcabal/spi-fpga/README.md

 # SPI MASTER AND SLAVE FOR FPGA

-The SPI master and SPI slave are simple controllers for communication between FPGA and various peripherals via the SPI interface.
+The [SPI master](#spi-master) and [SPI slave](#spi-slave) are simple controllers for communication between FPGA and various peripherals via the SPI interface.
 The SPI master and SPI slave have been implemented using VHDL 93 and are applicable to any FPGA.

 **The SPI master and SPI slave controllers support only SPI mode 0 (CPOL=0, CPHA=0)!**

 The SPI master and SPI slave controllers were simulated and tested in hardware.
 I use the GHDL tool for CI: automated VHDL simulations in the GitHub Actions environment ([setup-ghdl-ci](https://github.com/ghdl/setup-ghdl-ci)).
-If you have a question or you have a tip for improvement, send me an e-mail or create a issue.
+If you have a question or an improvement tip, send me an e-mail or create an issue.

 ## SPI master